paytweed/unity-bridge/README.md

 ## The frontend
 The frontend is a vite project that imports two js files:
 1. unityPreloader.js - The file that fetches the unity files from the backend
-2. tweedIntegration.js - The file that setup the Tweed SDK and routes the calls from the unity to the SDK
+2. TweedSDK.js - The file that setup the Tweed SDK and routes the calls from the unity to the SDK

 ## The Unity connector
 The unity connector is build from two files:
-1. tweedJsSDK.jslib - The module that is forming the channel Unity -> Browser
+1. TweedSDK.jslib - The module that is forming the channel Unity -> Browser
-2. TweedUnityHandler.cs - The file that gives the Unity the Tweed functionality and gets the data from the browser (Browswer -> Unity)
+2. TweedSDK.cs - The file that gives the Unity the Tweed functionality and gets the data from the browser (Browswer -> Unity)

 The deploy.sh script will put the files in the right paths of the example.

 # Architecture
-[TweedUnityHandler.cs] -> [tweedJsSDK.jslib] -> [tweedIntegration.js]
+[TweedSDK.cs] -> [TweedSDK.jslib] -> [TweedSDK.js]
        [Unity]             [Unity-Browser]            [Browser]

 More info here: https://docs.paytweed.com/unity-bridge/